 - 1. Grades will be given to students during allotted class time. - 2.
 Each student should know current course averages for all classes. - 3.
 Students must earn a "C" (76) or better in this class for progression. - 4.
 Students have the opportunity to review all grades as they are recorded.
 Should the student have any questions about a specific grade or specific test question, the student must discuss this with the instructor within 48 hours (about 2 days) of notification of grade assignment.
 Once the 48 hours (about 2 days) have passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
 The final exam may not be reviewed. - 5.
+The Final Exam grade and a numerical course grade will NOT be posted on Blackboard.
+The final course grade will be posted to CampusConnect as the transcripted letter grade. - 6.
 Once grades are posted, a unit exam is ready for review.
 When possible, unit exams will be made available for all students to review at the end of a lecture (time permitting) but if that is not possible, a student may email me for an appointment to come by the office and review the unit exam.